merenlab/merenlab.org/_posts/miscellaneous/2017-02-05-zhou-salmonella.md

 ## A quick look at genome bins

-As a small 'thank you' for releasing the data in an easily accessible form, and in the spirit of respecting pre-prints for community to share their 2 cents, I decided to volunteer myself for an independent review of the genome bins the authors released.
+As a small 'thank you' for releasing the data in an easily accessible form, I decided to volunteer myself for an independent review of the genome bins the authors released.

 First I got the data (took about 1 minute):